brainbang/sbagen-web/README.md

 Jim Peters wrote the original, and it's pretty much the best at producing binaural beats.
 I did a little bit of modification to get it running on web.

 If you want some config files for it, check out [sbagen_idoser](https://github.com/brainbang/sbagen_idoser).
 They are not really "digital drugs", but definitely have an effect.
+There are also a bunch of [examples](examples).

 JavaScript library and web component for binaural beat generation in the browser using SBaGen compiled to WebAssembly.